diegotorreslopez81/CryptoSpreadsheetScripts/README.md

 ## Script: UpdateCryptoPrice

+This is script let you update the current price column of your sheet.

 How to use it?

 1. You need a API key to get coinmarketcap data, get it here: https://coinmarketcap.com/api/